Are you a snacker or do you graze?

 The British Dental Health Foundation does actually endorse the use of sugarfree gum – but it’s important to make sure it is sugar free!

-If you constantly graze and are worried about your teeth, why not stock a bottle of sugarfree gum for when you’re on the move and speak to your dentist for other ways to keep your oral health in pristine condition?
+If you constantly graze and are worried about your teeth, why not stock a pack of sugarfree gum for when you’re on the move and speak to your dentist for other ways to keep your oral health in pristine condition?

 - RECENT POSTS